Brendan-Blanchard/retry-if/README.md

 - methods in impl blocks such as `async fn do_thing(&mut self) -> bool`
 - trait implementations in `impl <Trait> for <Struct> {}` blocks, such as `async fn do_thing(&self) -> String`

+Use cases that retry-if cannot be applied to include:

-It cannot, however, decorate impl functions that consume themselves, since this requires the first call consuming `self`.
+- Functions that take and consume `self`, since ownership is passed and `self` may no longer exist after the first call
+- Functions that rely on the try (?) operator on `Option`

+# Example: Non-Working Function That Consumes Self

 A non-working example of this is shown below, where `to_thing()` consumes `self`, making a second call impossible.

 ```rust